tomit4/notes/cs_math_learning_plan.md

 # Introduction

-This short document outlines a path forwards for vastly increasing my knowledge of Computer Science Fundamentals for Mathematics.
+This short document outlines a path forwards for vastly increasing my knowledge of Computer Science Fundamentals for Mathematics and also Computer Science Fundamentals themselves.
 It includes an ordered list of
 <em>TODOs</em> which mimic the order in which one would approach learning
 mathematics from a high school to undergraduate college level of mathematics, specifically tailored for a Computer Science Degree.
 Obviously, this should be